Skip to main content

 HomeBenefitsPIP

-PIP is a benefit for people with a long-term health condition or disability that affects daily living or mobility.
-It is not means-tested — your income and savings do not affect eligibility.
-Around 3.6 million people in Great Britain receive PIP, but many more are entitled and don't claim.
+PIP helps with the extra costs of a long-term health condition or disability that affects daily living or mobility.
+Around 3.6 million people in Great Britain receive it, but many more are entitled and don't claim.
 This guide explains what PIP is, how assessments work, what rates you can get, and how to challenge a decision.

 Who can claim PIP?